• Skip to primary navigation

 Jump to Recipe

 Learn how to eat the rainbow by eating a broad array of foods in different colors so you benefit from a large variety of nutrients, boosting immunity, energy, supporting skin, vision and brain, keeping bones and teeth healthy and more.
-Here find a chart of foods by colors of the rainbow and a smoothie with all the colors of the rainbow.
+In this post, I share a 📌free chart of foods of the colors of the rainbow and a smoothie recipe.

 rainbow fruit for how to eat a rainbow article

-It's easy to learn how to eat the rainbow if you just eat a different food each day that represents each color of the rainbow.
+It's easy to learn how to eat the rainbow.
+Just eat foods each day that represent all the colors of the rainbow include red, orange, yellow, green, purple and blue.
 Below I give you a chart of foods and the color and nutrition they represent so you can plan how to eat the rainbow.

 Jump to: